What does it take to find voice-over work?

 The free “guest” account is great because you can view (but not respond to) all of the public job postings, be found in search results, and audition for private job invitations.

-If you’re interested in the Voices premium membership, use promo code VOICEACTING349 and you’ll save $50 (not an affiliate link).
+If you’re interested in the Voices premium membership, use promo code VOICEACTING349 and you’ll save $50 (not an affiliate link, I do not benefit in any way).

 Here’s a list of all the Premium benefits: